-Critical accounting judgements and key sources of estimation uncertainty

-In the application of the company's accounting policies the directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+Critical accounting judgements and key sources of estimation uncertainty the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experiences and other factors that are considered to be relevant.
 Actual results may differ from these estimates.